Photo by Aleks Dorohovich

 This typewriter only connects to Wi-Fi to save files in a cloud drive.
 Files are saved to the smart typewriter’s internal memory when there’s no Wi-Fi and automatically backed up in a cloud drive when it connects again.

-Students can take the device wherever they go and write their homework outdoors since the smart typewriter is equipped with a long battery life and electronic paper screen.
+Students can take the device wherever they work best.
+They can even do their homework outdoors since the smart typewriter is equipped with a long battery life and electronic paper screen.

 Teaching and Learning Apps

-There are many educational apps that were created to enhance teaching and learning, tools for knowledge sharing, instruction, collaboration, practice, productivity, and assessment.
-These are some of the most useful apps that can be used by students and teachers.
+There are many educational apps out there created to enhance teaching and learning.
+Here are some of the most useful tools for knowledge sharing, instruction, collaboration, practice, productivity, and assessment that you and your students can use.

 Teachers can use the app to create visual representations and guides to illustrate concepts, engage learners, and aid learning.
 Students can also use this tool to practice their creativity and imagination and create visuals to enhance presentations.